decentraland/old-documentation/_posts/development-guide/2018-02-12-move-entities.md

 The example above defines a 3D path that's made up of four 3D vectors.
 We also define a custom `PathData` component, that includes the same data used by the custom component in the _lerp_ example above, but adds a `nextPathIndex` field to keep track of what vector to use next from the path.

-The system is very similar to the system in the _lerp_ example, but when a lerp action is completed, it sets the `target` and `previousPos` fields to new values.
+The system is very similar to the system in the _lerp_ example, but when a lerp action is completed, it sets the `target` and `origin` fields to new values.
 If we reach the end of the path, we return to the first value in the path.

 <!--